Nitrux is made with by people like you.

 Explore a universe of apps in Nitrux with Appimage.

-The NX Software Center is a free application that provides Linux users with a modern and easy way to manage the software installed on their open source operating systems.
-It has been specifically engineered to run on top of the Qt desktop environments.
+The NX Software Center is a free application that provides Linux users with a modern and comfortable way to manage the software installed on their open source operating systems.
+It has been specially engineered to run on top of the Qt desktop environments.
 It is your new one stop shop for all things app related.
-Designed from the ground up to be easily handled by users as well as easily integrated by distributions.
+It is designed from the ground up to be easily handled by users as well as easily integrated by distributions.
 Its features allow you to search, install and manage and AppImages.
-AppImages are faster to install, easier to create and safer to run.
+AppImages are faster to install, more accessible to create and safer to run.
 AppImages aim to work on any distribution or device, from IoT devices to servers, desktops to mobile devices.

 Securing your desktop and workstation.